DHTMLX/gantt-docs/data/desktop/auto_scheduling.md

 2\. **As late as possible** - If this constraint is set to an independent task, the task ends at the same time that the project does.
 If this constraint is set to a dependent task, the end of the task coincides with the start of its immediate successor task.

-The other types of constraints affect tasks, regardless of the type of task (dependent or independent):
+The other types of constraints affect tasks regardless of the their types (dependent or independent):

 3\. **Start no earlier than** – the task should start on the specified date or after it.